 Manage API keys

-For server-to-server communication, we support 2 different authentication mechanisms:
+For server-to-server communication, we support the following authentication mechanisms:

 As with any other password, we recommend limiting access to these keys and removing them from any publicly accessible repository or version control application.